 |Time||Race||Grade / Length|

-The standout race on Day 3 is that of the Coolmore Nunthorpe Stakes, named after Nunthorpe, an area of York.
-The race has been running since 1922 and its 5f distance mean it’s about as fast and furious as you will find.
+The standout race on Day 3 is the Nunthorpe Stakes, named after Nunthorpe, an area of York.
+The race has been running since 1922 and its 5f distance mean it is about as fast and furious as you will find.
 What’s unique about the race is that it’s one of very few Group 1 races that allow 2 year old horses to pit their whit’s against their elders.
 The race is now part of the Breeders’ Cup Challenge series, with the winner gaining automatic entry to the Breeders’ Cup Turf Sprint.

 |Time||Race||Grade / Length|